LiamBolt/software-metrics-g8/README.md

 - `--output`: Output file path (optional)
 - `--exclude`: Directories to exclude (comma-separated)

+- **Reliability Metrics Using Unit Tests** (Lecture 9) - [@Nysonn](https://github.com/Nysonn)
+## Demonstrating Software Reliability through Unit Testing

+### Context and Objectives
+To assess the reliability of our application’s key views—**admin-dashboard.ejs** and **login.ejs**—we wrote a suite of Jest/jsdom unit tests that exercise DOM structure, form functionality, and error handling.
+These tests correspond to the “feature tests” and “regression tests” described in Software Reliability Engineering, where feature tests validate individual units and regression tests ensure fixes remain effective over time :contentReference[oaicite:0]{index=0}&#8203;:contentReference[oaicite:1]{index=1}.

+### Test Coverage and Results
+- **Admin Dashboard**
+  - **Scope:** Navigation links, form fields, password generation, and table headers.
+  - **Outcome:** All but one assertion passed, confirming that the dashboard meets its functional requirements and that failure intensity (i.e., the rate of unexpected behaviors) is low under development conditions :contentReference[oaicite:2]{index=2}&#8203;:contentReference[oaicite:3]{index=3}.

+- **Login Page**
+  - **Scope:** (Placeholder for login-specific behaviors)
+  - **Outcome:** All tests failed, highlighting critical gaps in form validation and event wiring.
+This elevated failure count in controlled tests predicts higher failure intensity in production, signaling the need for focused corrective action.

+### Linking Unit Tests to Reliability Metrics
+1. **Failure Intensity (λ):**
+   - Passing tests correlate with lower λ (failures/unit test), indicating that the component is less likely to fail in operation :contentReference[oaicite:4]{index=4}&#8203;:contentReference[oaicite:5]{index=5}.
+   - Failing tests for **login.ejs** reveal a spike in λ, guiding us to areas that most erode reliability.

+2. **Reliability Growth:**
+   - As defects uncovered by failing tests are fixed and tests subsequently pass, we observe “reliability growth”—a reduction in observed failure frequency over successive test runs :contentReference[oaicite:6]{index=6}&#8203;:contentReference[oaicite:7]{index=7}.

+3. **Test-Driven Feedback Loop:**
+   - By integrating unit tests into continuous integration, we capture regressions early, preventing defect injection and ensuring that reliability objectives are met before each release.

+### Conclusion
+Unit tests serve not only as documentation of expected behavior but also as quantitative indicators of software reliability.
+The contrasting outcomes for **admin-dashboard.ejs** (high pass rate) versus **login.ejs** (high failure rate) directly map to reliability metrics, enabling data-driven decisions on where to allocate development and testing effort.

 #### Weekly Metrics Reporting

 We track these metrics weekly to monitor code quality and complexity over time.